PCP Claims: Get Specialist Advice & Compensation

 In February 2024, Lloyds Banking Group, the parent company of Black Horse Finance, became the first major bank to prepare compensation in the event of successful PCP claims.
 Lloyds reserved £450 million to cover potential compensation costs while awaiting the FCA's findings on mis-selling practices.
 This indicates that the banks believe a compensation scheme may be imposed.

 In what has been described as a landmark event, the Court of Appeal ruled in favour of three consumers against Close Brothers and FirstRand, potentially paving the way for billions of compensation.
 Following the test case, the judges declared it unlawful for lenders to have paid any commission (not just DCAs) to dealers without the borrower being fully aware.
 Not only does this decision increase the likelihood of successful PCP claims, but it also has the potential to shake up the entire consumer lending sector.
+The Supreme Court heard the case in April 2025 and will deliver a final verdict in the coming months.

 You may be entitled to thousands of pounds in compensation if you were affected by a mis-sold PCP agreement.
 The process to check your eligibility for a PCP claim is quick and straightforward—taking only a few seconds.